mirego/gaffe/README.md

 The only required thing to do in your custom controller is to include the `Gaffe::Errors` module.

+Only `show` will be called so you might want to overwrite it.
+You might also want to get rid of filters and other stuff.

 ```ruby
 class ErrorsController < ApplicationController
   include Gaffe::Errors